yuanli22/RCUDA/README.md

 ## Sample code
-Suppose we already installed and loaded the library in R, here is a sample code to perform matrix-vector multiplication,
+Suppose we already installed and loaded the library in R, here is a sample code to perform GPU object creating and matrix-vector multiplication.
 ```{r}
 creategpu(1:4, 2, 2) -> A     ##create a 2 by 2 matrix in GPU and assign it to object A
                               ##function creategpu second and third input is the row and column numbers of matrix